thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 ## Work with the INSIGHTS list

-Each time SpotIQ does an analysis it generates a set of results.
+Each time SpotIQ does an analysis, it generates a set of results.
 ThoughtSpots keeps the results until the user that requested the analysis (or an admin), deletes them.
 You can run SpotIQ on the same object multiple times.
 Each analysis generates new results.